l4rzy/semicute/_README.md

 # l4's osu! skin
 ## Note:
-* Checkout folder `edit` for another hitcircles (suitable for beatmap editing)
+* Checkout folder `extras` for another hitcircles (coloured circles, suitable for beatmap editing and playing EZ)
-* Set background dim = 100% and music volume = 75% for best experience ;)
+* Set background dim = 100% and music volume = 75% for the best experience ;)

 ## Disclaimer:
-I dont own all the skin assets, they are either created by me or took from other skins (with my edit), included:
+I don't own all the skin assets, they are either created by me or took from other skins (with my edit), included:
 * Elohere
 * Rohulk skin